What are the 3 sweeping climatic zones of Spain?

 The size of the barrel has an important role: usually small new oak barrels are used for shorter aging, where large neutral barrels are used for long, slow maturation.

-Oak fermentation and maturation for both whites and reds is common practice in Spain, a tradition going back centuries.
+Oak fermentation and maturation is common practice in Spain (for both whites and reds), a tradition going back centuries, but most of Spain's whites are fresh + fruity.

 Many winemakers also stir the lees on their white wines to add texture and depth of flavor.